Welcome to the world of electronic product development in Altium's world-class electronic design software. This tutorial will help you

 Do not place the transistor yet!

 - Before placing the part on the schematic you can edit its properties - which can be done for any object floating on the cursor.
-While the transistor is still floating on the cursor, press the Tab key to open the Component Properties dialog.
-You can now set up the dialog options to appear as below.
+While the transistor is still floating on the cursor, press the Tab key to open the interactive Properties panel.
+The default behavior is to automatically highlight the most-used field in the panel, ready for editing, in this case it will be the Designator.
+Note that each section of the panel can be individually expanded or collapsed, which means

 Set the Designator to Q1, and the Comment to be Visible.

-- In the Properties section of the dialog, type in the Designator
+- In the Properties section of the panel, type in the Designator,

-- Confirm that the Visible checkbox for the Comment field is enabled.
+- Confirm that the Visibility control for the Comment field is set to visible ().

-- Leave all other fields at their default values, and click OK to close the dialog.
+- Leave all other fields at their default values, and click the Pause button ( ) to

 - Once you are happy with the transistor's position, left mouse click or press Enter on the keyboard to place the transistor onto the schematic.